iamtheblackunicorn/df0045/README.md

 ## Note :scroll:

+- *DF0045 :eagle:*, a *Black Unicorn Labs :unicorn:* project.
-- *DF0045* :eagle: by Alexander Abraham :black_heart: a.k.a. *"The Black Unicorn" :unicorn:*
+- *DF0045 :eagle:* by Alexander Abraham :black_heart: a.k.a. *"The Black Unicorn" :unicorn:*
-- licensed under the MIT license.
+- Licensed under the MIT license.